prebid/prebid.github.io/dev-docs/modules/userId.md

 The User ID module supports multiple ways of establishing pseudonymous IDs for users, which is an important way of increasing the value of header bidding.
 Instead of having several exchanges sync IDs with dozens of demand sources, a publisher can choose to integrate with one of these ID schemes:

+* **BritePool ID** - Britepool Identity Resolution userId submodule.
+Universal Identity resolution which does not depend on 3rd party cookies.
 * **Criteo RTUS ID** – fetches a user id by reaching out to Criteo rtus endpoint for each bidder configured.
 The result is stored in the user's browser for 1 hour and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
 * **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.
 * **ID5 Universal ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.